-Solution 3: Sign in to Windows 10 with Another Microsoft Account
+Fix 2: Sign in with Another Microsoft Account

 It might be the case that the Microsoft Account in use on your PC has some issues.
 If the above solutions do not work, go ahead and try to sign in with a different Microsoft Account.
 When you do that, you will need to sign in with the new account you signed in with on other Windows 10 PC where you need the settings to be synced.
 In the next section, you will find the steps to sign in to Windows 10 with a different Microsoft Account:

 Step 1: Open the Settings app on your PC.
 For this, press the Win + I buttons.
 In the Settings app interface, click on the Accounts option.

 Step 2: On the Accounts settings interface, go to the left pane.
 Here, select the Email and app accounts option.
 Now, on the left pane, click on the following option: Add a Microsoft account

 On the following screens, follow the on-screen instructions and fill up the fields to sign in with a new Microsoft Account on your Windows 10 PC.

 Once you have successfully signed in with the new account, go to the Sync settings and see if the options are still greyed out.
 If yes, try to give your PC a restart and check again.